What are AI agents? Artificial Intelligence agents Capabilities

 In reinforcement learning, the learning process is a loop where the agent observes the environment, selects and performs an action, receives a reward or penalty, and updates its knowledge with the new result.
 The goal is to create a policy that maximizes the total cumulative reward.
 Reinforcement learning is challenging because the feedback is delayed and not directly tied to actions taken.

 For a deeper dive into reinforcement learning, visiting OpenAI can be very enlightening.
 OpenAI frequently publishes research and tutorials that can provide both foundational knowledge and cutting-edge advancements in reinforcement learning.
-Additionally, for practical insights into how reinforcement learning can be applied in various industries, check out Rapid Innovation's blog on AI and machine learning.

 5.4.
 Transfer Learning